Chile has one of the fastest-growing economies in South America.

 You must spend a minimum of six years in Chile to obtain citizenship.
 First, you’ll spend a year under the temporary permit, which you’ll then use to obtain permanent residency.
 After five years as a permanent resident, you become eligible to apply for Chilean citizenship, pending a Spanish exam and a culture/history exam.

 No. Everyone can apply to become a permanent resident of Chile.
 However, some nationals might be required to present more documents than others, determined on an ad hoc basis.

 If you are a resident for tax purposes, you will need to pay income tax (progressive rates of up to 40%) on your worldwide income.
 Investment income is charged at rates of up to 35%.
 However, one isn’t liable to pay tax on their worldwide income for the first three years of residing in the country.

-No matter which visa option you chose, you can bring your spouse and minor children with you to live in Chile.
+No matter your visa option, you can bring your spouse and minor children to live in Chile.
 No additional investment needs to be made.

 Should You Become a Chilean Resident?